Language selection

 What is the RCM?

-The RADARSAT Constellation Mission (RCM) is Canada's new generation of Earth observation satellites.
-Together, they bring solutions to key challenges for Canadians.
+The RADARSAT Constellation Mission (RCM) is Canada's third generation of Earth observation satellites.
+The three identical satellites work together to bring solutions to key challenges for Canadians.

 The RCM uses a trio of satellites to take daily scans of our country and its waters, collecting invaluable information.
 This important data helps captains safely navigate through Arctic waters, farmers maximize their crop yields, first responders save lives, and more.
 (Credit: Canadian Space Agency)